-Integrating estimating, budgeting, and actuals can be one of the most difficult aspects of construction.
-Development professionals work to secure work but operations often know there are other budget needs.
+Integrating estimating, budgeting, and actuals can be one of the most challenging aspects of construction.
+Development professionals work to secure work, but operations often know there are other budget needs.

-The right time tracking tools to digitize timekeeping can help control costs onsite.
-They can also inform every aspect of operations.
+The right time tracking tools to digitize timekeeping can help control costs onsite and inform every aspect of operations.

 Setting an Internal Standard for Time

 With time tracking integrated into accounting and management tools, construction professionals can create new internal standards for tasks.